 What is the difference between long-tail keywords and short tail keyword?

 Short tail keywords

 - A short tail keyword is a very broad search term, eg. New Cars.
 If you searched for this term, you would get millions of search The New Cars search term has a lot of competition to reach the 1st-page, and you will be unlikely high up the search engines for this extremely popular term

-- Long tail keywords are a combination of keywords or a phase which is much more specific to your article, for example, How to Grow Tomatoes.
-How to Grow Tomatoes will be more specific and searching for only ‘tomatoes,’ and it will be a lot more likely to get on the 1st-page results You can make long tail keywords by including the local area you are marketing to or the brand name of the product you are selling.
+- Long-tail keywords are a combination of keywords or a phrase which is much more specific to your article, for example, How to Grow Tomatoes.
+How to Grow Tomatoes will be more specific and searching for only ‘tomatoes,’ and it will be a lot more likely to get on the 1st-page results You can make long-tail keywords by including the local area you are marketing to or the brand name of the product you are selling.